gbl135789/coaster-reviews/README.md

 1. [docs on React](https://reactjs.org/docs/getting-started.html) - (add link to source code that was based on this)
 2. [docs on Node convict](https://www.npmjs.com/package/convict) - (add link to source code that was based on this)
+3. [docs on Passport](http://www.passportjs.org/docs/) - (add link to source code that was based on this)
-2. [docs on Mongoose slug generator](https://www.npmjs.com/package/mongoose-slug-generator) - (add link to source code that was based on this)
+4. [docs on Mongoose slug generator](https://www.npmjs.com/package/mongoose-slug-generator) - (add link to source code that was based on this)